joohyeon/ctakes-installation/README.md

 MySQL
 ------------

-This is summary of what I read from the cTAKES/YTEX documents.
+This is a summary of what I read from the cTAKES/YTEX documents.
 I tried to follow what was suggested and fixed issues as it appears.

 #### Create Account